Borel reducibility and symmetric models: Generic behaviour of the Friedman-Stanley jumps

 Note that $x_1\in\R^\omega$ is Cohen-generic and $A^1$ is its $=^+$-invariant.
-According to Proposition~\ref{prop;reduction-from-sym-model} this corresponds to a partial Borel map $h\colon\R^\omega\lto\R^\omega$ defined on a non-meager set such that $h(x_1)=y$.
+According to Proposition~\ref{prop;reduction-from-sym-model} this corresponds to a partial Borel homomorphism $h\colon =^+ \lto =^+$ defined on a non-meager subset of $\R^\omega$ such that $h(x_1)=y$.
 In this case $h$ can be defined on a comeager set, as the statements in Proposition~\ref{prop;reduction-from-sym-model} are forced by the empty condition.
 It also follows from the definition of $h$ in Proposition~\ref{prop;reduction-from-sym-model} that $f(x)=^+ h\circ u(x)$ on a comeager set. \end{proof}